alexbara2000/ConUHacks5-Calendar/README.md

 We need GitHub, and possibly collaborate easily on it

 ## What's next for Optimizing Exam Schedules
-tba - we are to find out!
+TBA - We are excited to find out!